TooTallNate/Simple-Game-Framework/README.md

 can be placed inside that same folder, or any number of folders inside your root game folder (the folder where `main.js` is located).

-You can view the full [Simple Game Framework API Docs](http://tootallnate.github.com/Simple-Game-Framework/doc/) to learn it all!
+You can view the full [Simple Game Framework API Docs](http://api.simplegameframework.com) to learn it all!

 Additional Links
 ----------------

- * ["Simple Game Framework" Google Group](http://groups.google.com/group/simple-game-framework) - A Google Group dedicated to discussion of SGF game (or engine) development.
+ * ["Simple Game Framework" Google Group](http://groups.google.com/group/simple-game-framework) - The official mailing list  dedicated to discussion of SGF game and engine development.
- * [GitHub SGF Wiki](http://wiki.github.com/TooTallNate/Simple-Game-Framework) - The official Wiki for SGF, with community written guides/tutorials and good-to-know SGF info.
+ * [GitHub SGF Wiki](http://wiki.github.com/TooTallNate/Simple-Game-Framework) - The official Wiki for SGF, with community written guides/tutorials/examples and good-to-know SGF info.

 License
 -------